This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Louisiana state laws govern the cerebral palsy lawsuit filing process if your child has been injured due to medical malpractice.
 The state also allows you to file a private civil suit if your child has been discriminated against.
-It’s important to understand the legal steps if you plan to file a lawsuit, and an experienced Louisiana cerebral palsy lawyer can help guide you to justice.
+An experienced Louisiana cerebral palsy lawyer can help guide you to justice.

-Lawsuit Types You Can File in Louisiana for Your Child with Cerebral Palsy
+Lawsuit Types to File in Louisiana for Your Child with Cerebral Palsy

-A child diagnosed with cerebral palsy will live with a lifelong disorder and resulting challenges.
+A child diagnosed with cerebral palsy faces a lifelong disorder with varying degrees of disability.

 Get Matched with a Leading Birth Injury Attorney in Your Area